 The first month of combat consisted of bold attacks and rapid troop movements on both fronts.
 In the west, Germany attacked first Belgium and then France.
 In the east, Russia attacked both Germany and Austria-Hungary.
 In the south, Austria-Hungary attacked Serbia.
 Following the Battle of the Marne (September 5–9, 1914), the western front became entrenched in central France and remained that way for the rest of the war.

-Meanwhile half a world away, on the far side of the ocean young American boys have anything but fighting in a war Europe on their minds.
+Meanwhile half a world away, on the far side of the ocean young American boys have anything but fighting in a war on the battlefields of Europe on their minds.

 When the U.S. joins the battle and the war -- the world changed forever.